-It might be the fear of ill health, of losing your job, the fear of what others think.
-It does not matter, it all has the same outcome – it holds us back from all that God wants us to do.
+It might be the fear of ill health, of losing your job, of what others think.
+It does not matter; it all has the same outcome – it holds us back from all that God wants us to do.
 It was the same for the disciples.
-Just a few days before, they had been enjoying a Passover meal with Jesus and now they were in hiding, trying to preserve their lives.
+Just a few days before, they had been enjoying a Passover meal with Jesus, and then they were in hiding, trying to preserve their lives.
 They were unable to move forward.

 Even when Jesus appeared to them in power and wonder, after being so brutally killed, they were still not sure whether they could believe their eyes!